2021 OSCM Division Joint Junior Faculty and Doctoral Consortium at the Academy of Management

-If you are interested in attending the Junior Faculty and Doctoral Consortium, please send your application by e-mail to the relevant coordinator by May 17, 2020.
-Applications will be acknowledged via email by end of May.
+Thus, if you are interested in attending the Junior Faculty and Doctoral Consortium, please send your application by e-mail to the relevant coordinator by June 17, 2020.
+Applications will be acknowledged via email end of June.
 The consortium is a pre-registration event; all attendees must register to the AOM conference (http://aom.org/annualmeeting/registration/) and then pre-register in accordance with instructions we will send out to accepted participants.
 Because of the special circumstances of this year’s virtual edition, the OSCM division will grant 25 waivers of the 2021 AOM conference fee for participants (on a first come, first served basis).
 Waiver awards will be communicated by the end of June.